Code-Institute-Submissions/project-11/README.md

     - Type: Stacked bar chart
     - X-Axis: Player name
     - Y-Axis: Number of matches each player has started
     - Stacked Y-Axis: Number of matches each player was sub

     #### Chart 2 - Ratings Chart
     - Type: Composite line chart
     - X-Axis: Date
     - Y-Axis: Player rating
+    This is a composite line chart and is acheived by taking the date dimension, and for each name on each date, calling a function which returns the given rating for that player.

     #### Chart 3 - Total Goals/Assists Per Person
     - Type: Stacked bar chart
     - X-Axis: Player name
     - Y-Axis: Number of goals each player has scored
     - Stacked Y-Axis: Number of assists each player has made

+    Functionality: This is acheived by creating a name dimension and grouping and reducing the sum of the number goals for each player into a single value.
+This gives the number of    goals for each player.
+    The stacked portion is achieved by taking the same name dimension and grouping and reducing the sum of the number of assists for each player into a single value.
+This gives the number of assists for each player.

     #### Chart 4 - Total Goals/Assists Per Opponent
     - Type: Stacked bar chart
     - X-Axis: Opponent name
     - Y-Axis: Number of goals each player has scored against each opponent
     - Stacked Y-Axis: Number of assists each player has made  against each opponent

+    Functionality: This is acheived by creating an opponent dimension and grouping and reducing the sum of the number of goals against each opponent into a single value.
+The stacked portion is achieved by taking the same opponent dimension and grouping and reducing the sum of assists against each opponent into a single value.

     #### Chart 5 - Total Assists and Goals Per Person
     - Type: Pie charts